Deformation of K\"{a}hler Metrics and an Eigenvalue Problem for the Laplacian on a Compact K\"{a}hler Manifold: Complex Tori

 In fact, for any $m \geq 3$, the checkerboard lattice $D_{m}$ is defined as a lattice in $\mathbf{R}^{m}$ by

 We show the following: \begin{prop} For any $m \geq 3$, the flat torus $\mathbf{R}^{m}/D_{m}$ admits an isometric minimal immersion into a Euclidean sphere. \end{prop} \begin{proof} The property of $D_{m}$ should be considered separately for the case $m=3$, $m=4$ and $m \geq 5$.
-For $m=3$ and $m=4$, the assertion has been proved by L\"{u}--Wang--Xie\cite{LWX}.
+For $m=3$ and $m=4$, the assertion has been proved by L\"{u}--Wang--Xie \cite{LWX}.
 (See Example $4.3$ in \cite{LWX} for $m=3$ and Example 1.1 in \cite{LWX} for $m=4$.)
 Hence it suffices to consider the case where $m\geq 5$.
 For $m \geq 5$, $D_{m}^{*}$ is a lattice with the basis $\{e_{j} \}_{j=1}^{m-1} \cup \{ \frac{1}{2}\sum_{k=1}^{m} e_{k} \}$, where $\{ e_{j} \}_{j=1}^{m}$ is the standard basis in $\mathbf{R}^{m}$.
 (See \cite[p.120]{CS}, for instance.)
 The shortest vectors are exactly the $2m$ vectors $\{ \pm e_{j} \}_{j=1}^{m}$.
 Thus we have $\lambda_{1}(g) = 4\pi^{2}$ and $E_{1}(g)$ is spanned by $\{ \cos(2\pi x^{j}), \sin(2\pi x^{j}) \}_{j=1}^{m}$, where $\{x^{j} \}_{j=1}^{m}$ is the standard coordinate in $\mathbf{R}^{m}$.
 It is obvious that the map

-is an isometric minimal immersion. \end{proof} Only the standard torus (Example \ref{standard}) has been an example of higher dimensional tori that admit an isometric minimal immersion into a Euclidean sphere by the first eigenfunctions, but the flat torus $\mathbf{R}^{m}/D_{m}$ $(m\geq 3)$ is a new example. \end{exam}
+is an isometric minimal immersion. \end{proof} For a long time, only the standard torus (Example \ref{standard}) had been an example of higher dimensional tori that admit an isometric minimal immersion into a Euclidean sphere by the first eigenfunctions.
+Very recently, L\"{u}--Wang--Xie \cite{LWX} constructed new examples of higher dimensional flat tori that admit an isometric minimal immersion into a Euclidean sphere by the first eigenfunctions.
+The flat torus $\mathbf{R}^{m}/D_{m}$ $(m\geq 3)$ is a new example. \end{exam}